Are Mental Health Challenges Sin, Weak Faith, & Spiritual Warfare? No — Removing Stigma, Renewing Joyful Minds

 3. But what if there is sin, weakness of faith, or spiritual warfare?

 The challenge is that the Church is on a mental health learning curve to provide better support.
 Unfortunately, this growth curve still has a lot of people, couples, and families left with very little support, too.
-Then, with or without support, as anyone dealing with extreme physical, mental, and emotional pain, many sometimes have poor ways of coping that get into the sin, faith, and fuzzy spiritual issues.

 So is “it” …